 - Light it Up – To add more dimension to your foreground, light it up!
 Light painting with your headlamp or flashlight is a simple technique, but does require practice.
 During the exposure ‘brush’ the light over the area you want illuminated, but be careful that you don’t end up with blown out areas where the light was too intense.
 Many astro-landscape photographers use dimmable LEDs to simplify this process.
 They provide more even lighting that gives greater control.
 Even a flashlight app on your phone can be used quite effectively to illuminate your foreground.

 Photographing the night sky can be very unforgiving if you get the settings wrong.
 That said, once you know the ideal settings for your camera/lens combination they rarely change.
 As for the gear itself, I use the same camera and lenses that I do for most of my landscape shooting.
 The important thing is your lens choice.
 In order to capture as much of the night sky as possible, go wide.
 Kit lenses can give good results, but ideally you want a faster lens with an aperture of F2.8 or larger.
 For my nightscapes I switch between four lenses.
-My favourite is the M.Zuiko 12mm F2.0 lens.
-It is bright and has a good field of view.
-Depending on the situation I will also use the M.Zuiko 7-14mm F2.8 PRO, the 8mm F1.8 Fisheye PRO, and the 17mm F1.2 PRO.
+My favorite is the 8mm F1.8 Fisheye PRO lens. .
+It is bright and has an excellent field of view.
+Being a fisheye lens however, it does create distortion, but this is easily corrected in post.
+The other lenses that I tend to use are the 12mm F2.0, the 17mm F1.2 PRO and the 20mm F1.4 PRO.
 The extra light gathering capability of a faster lens can make a big difference to overall exposure and clarity.
 A good solid tripod and a headlamp are also needed.

 - Set Up Before You Go – Considering your eyes will require time to adjust to the darkness in the field it is easier to adjust your camera settings before you head out or while you are still in your vehicle.